 We are thrilled to launch ICA X SJPL with Amir H. Fallah, whose work is currently featured on the ICA Facade Project.
 His recommendations can found here:

 – Ninth Street Women by Mary Gabriel:Five women revolutionize the modern art world in postwar America in this “gratifying, generous, and lush” true story from a National Book Award and Pulitzer Prize finalist (Jennifer Szalai, New York Times).

 – Diet For A New America by John Robbins: Originally published in 1987, Diet for a New America awakened the conscience of a nation with its startling examination of the food we buy and eat — and the moral, economic, and medical price we pay for it.
 Drawing a clear line connecting America’s factory farm system with disease, animal cruelty, and ecological crises, Robbins makes perhaps the most eloquent argument for vegetarianism ever published.

 – The Game Changers Not available at SJPL, available on Netflix: James Wilks travels the world on a quest for the truth about meat, protein, and strength.
 Showcasing elite athletes, special ops soldiers, and visionary scientists to change the way people eat and live.

 – Herb and Dorothy: A couple (Dorothy Vogel, Herbert Vogel) redefine what it means to be an art collector.

-On Wednesday, May 12th, there will be a public program featuring a panel of artists, ICA curators, and San Jose State University faculty who will give further insight into the selected media.
+There will be a public program in which further insight will be given into the selected media.
 Stay tuned for more details about this event.